What are keyword lists and how do I use them?

 Number of keywords: How many keywords in your cluster they rank for.

-Topic clusters allow you to monitor keywords at scale.
-Use topic clusters to load content by topic in our newsfeed, categorize your pages by topic, or categorize tasks by topic.
+Keyword lists allow you to monitor keywords at scale.
+Use keyword lists to load content by topic in our newsfeed, categorize your pages by topic, or categorize tasks by topic.